MLDERES/cookiecutter-data-science/README.md

 # Cookiecutter Data Science

 _A logical, reasonably standardized, but flexible project structure for doing and sharing data science work._
+Quite similar to the structure developed with the data-science cookiecutter, with the addition of Selenium and Chromium for improved data scraping.

 #### [Project homepage](http://drivendata.github.io/cookiecutter-data-science/)